University of California, San Diego: Former television station

 K35DG-D channel 35, branded on-air as UCSD TV, was a low-powered, Class A UCTV-affiliated television station licensed owned by the University of California, San Diego.
-Throughout its history, there was more than one incident of inappropriate content being broadcast by student staff.
 On cable, the station was carried on Spectrum digital channel 1231 and Cox digital channel 135.
-The transmitter was located atop Mount Soledad and aired public lectures, documentaries and fine arts programming from UCTV, with black-and-white movies on Saturday.
+The transmitter was located atop Mount Soledad and aired public lectures, documentaries and fine arts programming from UCTV.
 In the Federal Communications Commission (FCC)'s incentive auction, K35DG-D sold its spectrum for $24,020,383; at the time, the station indicated that it would enter into a post-auction channel sharing agreement.
 K35DG-D ceased operations October 25, 2017, and its license was surrendered to the FCC for cancellation on October 27, 2017; UCSD TV continues to be carried on Cox, Spectrum, and AT&T.

 Traditions

 The student body government coordinates a wide variety of concerts and events during the year.
 UC San Diego begins the fall quarter with Welcome Week to introduce new students to campus clubs and activities, starting the week with the All Campus Dance.
 The Hullabaloo music festival takes place every November as part of the university's Founders' Celebration.
 Bear Garden, a carnival held near Price Center, takes place every quarter throughout the year.
 Additionally, events are frequently held at the Loft, a performance lounge within Price Center.

 The Sun God Festival, named after the statue in the Stuart Collection, has become one of the largest annual campus events.
 It is held annually in mid-May.
 It has grown into a 20,000 person event, featuring an eclectic mix of art, dance, and musical performances.

 The Watermelon Drop takes place at the end of the spring quarter.
 One of the campus' oldest traditions, it originated in 1965 from a physics exam question centering on the velocity on impact of a dropped object.
 A group of students pursued that line of thought by dropping a watermelon from the top floor of Revelle's Urey Hall and measured the distance from the splat to the farthest travelling piece of fruit.